 As you may remember we turned our garage into a family room about four years ago.
 I carved out a little breakfast nook in that space, but I never had a full set of chairs in there.
 After a year or two I did pick up these two ladder back chairs, but I really needed a full set so all four of us could sit here together.

-I started by removing the four cushions and painting these vintage chairs with Annie Sloan chalk paint in pure white.
+To begin, I removed the four cushions and painted these vintage chairs with Annie Sloan chalk paint in pure white.
 I know last week I talked about DecoArt brand chalk paint, which I do like very much, but until I see it stands the test of time I’m sticking with Annie.
-I posted a guide to painting chairs with chalk paint here, so I won’t repeat that today.
+You can see my guide to painting chairs with chalk paint here, so I won’t repeat that today.
 I did it exactly the same way but I opted not to distress these.

-I am not a fan of the color red in my home so even though these chair cushions were like brand new, I needed to recover them.
-I’ve reupholstered vintage chairs before, and I always remove the old fabric but in this case it was in such pristine condition, I decided to reupholster right over it.
+Red is my least favorite color so even though these chair cushions were like brand new, I needed to recover them.
+I’ve reupholstered vintage chairs before, and I always remove the old fabric but in this case, it was in such pristine condition, I decided to reupholster right over it.
 I went to Hobby Lobby to look at fabric and saw this beautiful ticking stripe fabric.

 As much as I loved that fabric (and will definitely find a use for it) I decided it wasn’t right for these chairs.
 I opted for this linen basketweave fabric instead.
-I bought two yards of it as recommended by the sales lady.
+The saleswoman recommended buying two yards.
 She said it would be more than enough for four chair cushions and she was right.

 At this point I should also mention that I do not sew.
 Tried it.
 Hated it.
 Won’t ever try it again, lol.
 So this is my no-sew version of reupholstery.
 I started by spreading my fabric out on my kitchen table and laying two of the cushions on it to get an idea of where to cut.